-Disclose whether or not the independent directors hold regularly scheduled meetings at which nonindependent directors and members of management are not in attendance.
+Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among the independent directors.

 In conjunction with regularly scheduled meetings of the Board, the independent directors hold In-camera sessions at which non-independent directors and members of management are not in attendance.
-Four (4) such meetings were held during 2022.
-Such in-camera sessions are held to facilitate open and candid discussions among MAXIM's independent directors.
+Four (4) such meetings were held during 2024.
+Such In-camera sessions are held to facilitate open and candid discussions among MAXIM's independent directors.
 The Audit and Risk Management Committee also meets regularly without non-independent directors or members of management in attendance.
-Mr. Chernoff and Mr. Mayder may from time to time attend and participate in certain portions of the above noted meetings, however in the event of any conflict of interest or other similar matters with respect to Mr. Chernoff or Mr. Mayder, they will excuse themselves from such meetings (or portions thereof).
+Mr. Chernoff may from time to time attend and participate in certain portions of the above noted meetings, however in the event of any conflict of interest or other similar matters with respect to Mr. Chernoff, he will excuse himself from such meetings (or portions thereof).